Menno Heus

-He is a well-known character who gave up his beloved Bunnikside to support the rival MI-side.
-Also known as One Man Menno.

 Club career

 He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 26 August 2016 in a game against Jong PSV.

 In the beginning of 2019, Heus joined FC Den Bosch on their training camp in Sevilla.
-His trail went good and he officially signed for the club on 11 January 2019 for the rest of the season, as the third choice on the goalkeeper position.
+His trial was successful and he officially signed for the club on 11 January 2019 for the rest of the season, as the third choice on the goalkeeper position.
 Ahead of the 2019-20 season, he joined FC Lienden.

+On 17 December 2019, Heus signed with Spakenburg, joining the Tweede Divisie club from the start of the 2020–21 season.